-The architecture and layout of your website is another way of how search engines work.
-Googlebot, a simple but very sturdy piece of software, is designed to reward internet sites that require the lowest amount of human power to process – and by extension – to navigate and to comprehend.
-The faster Google crawls and recognizes your website’s pages, the more you’ll be rewarded with search results.
+Your website’s design and layout are another way of interacting with search engines.
+A basic, but very robust piece of software, Googlebot is designed to reward internet sites that require the lowest amount of human power to process and to navigate and understand by extension.
+The earlier Google crawls and understands the pages of your website, the more search results you will be provided with.

 Many of the key web design areas for optimisation depending on how SEO operates include:

 - Crawl effectiveness, and Google’s ability to use the minimum amount of energy and bandwidth to understand how big your website is and what it’s about.

 - Mobile-friendliness, and if the website has a sensitive format that can quickly be read and digested like a smartphone or tablet on a mobile device.